langjam/jam0001/Floeckchengrafik/README.md

 on [this repo](https://github.com/Floeckchengrafik/jam0001).

 ## Starting the Interpreter
-If you [compiled the Interpreter](#Compiling-the-Interpreter), you can run the binary file in dist/ like this:
+If you [compiled the Interpreter](#Compiling-the-Interpreter), you can run the binary file in `dist/` like this:
-`comstruct.exe example.cmstr`<br>
+`./comstruct example.cmstr`<br>
 If not, you can run `cd src && python comstruct.py example.cmstr`<br>
-Of course, replace example.cmstr with whatever your filename is
+Of course, replace example.cmstr with whatever your filename is.
+When you don´t have a .cmstr file to execute, you can also run `./comstruct` in `dist/` or `python comstruct.py` in `src`.

 # Code Documentation